koubadomik/masterthesis/README.md

   - Signatures - hidden states
   - Features  desription
   - Maybe try to extract more candidates (But I would have to perform several more experiments, but data pruning should not be problem)
-    - I tried to choose enhanced and summary part but it was too much and enhanced part contains bias like timestamp and so on, so I decided to choose only summary part and later only segments from it
+    - I tried to choose enhanced and summary part but it was too much and enhanced part contains bias like timestamp and so on, so I decided to choose only summary part and later only segments from it, using whole summary lead us to really slow convergence...I think
 - (I would like to draw the theory at the beginning of each part and then say what practically was done)
 - Modelling
   - Used technologies, several experiments, pseudocode, hyper parameters, report evaluation metrics,types of classifiers used (motivation for that) COMPARISON WITH PRIOR ALTERNATIVES (I think it is not so necessary our goal is more explaining of the model?, MEntion metacenter (even in thanks part)